-American, Italians named as Barcelona attack victims
+Names of Barcelona victims continue to emerge

 Serious injuries

-Thirty French citizens were wounded in the attacks, the French foreign ministry said Saturday.
-Among the 14 still hospitalized, 5 are in a serious condition.
+Thirty French citizens were wounded in the attacks, the French Foreign Ministry said Saturday.
+Among the 14 still hospitalized, five were in serious condition.

-Thirteen German nationals were injured and hospitalized, ''some seriously and still fighting for their lives,'' Germany Foreign Ministry spokesman Martin Schaefer said Friday.
+Thirteen Germans were injured and hospitalized, ''some seriously and still fighting for their lives,'' Germany Foreign Ministry spokesman Martin Schaefer said Friday.

-Turkey's embassy in Madrid confirmed that a 33-year-old Turkish man was among those wounded in the Barcelona attack, but that his injuries were not thought to be life-threatening, Turkey's state-run Anadolu news agency reported Friday.
+The Turkish Embassy in Madrid said a 33-year-old Turkish man was among those wounded in the Barcelona attack, but his injuries were not thought to be life-threatening, Turkey's state-run Anadolu news agency reported Friday.

-The Australian government has said four of its citizens were hurt -- two men have been discharged from hospital, while one woman was in a serious condition and another in a serious but stable condition.
+The Australian government has said four citizens were hurt -- two men have been discharged from the hospital, while one woman was in serious condition and another in serious but stable condition.

-Two people from Taiwan were severely injured and were undergoing emergency treatment, according to the China's Ministry of Foreign Affairs.

-Four Irish citizens of Filipino descent were injured, said the Foreign Affairs office in the Philippines, while the Peruvian consul in Barcelona confirmed one of its citizens was injured but not seriously so.
+Four Irish citizens of Filipino descent were injured, said the foreign affairs office in the Philippines, while the Peruvian Consul in Barcelona confirmed one Peruvian also was hurt.